Common toad: Predators and parasites

 When attacked, the common toad adopts a characteristic stance, inflating its body and standing with its hindquarters raised and its head lowered.
 Its chief means of defence lies in the foul tasting secretion that is produced by its paratoid glands and other glands on its skin.
 This contains a toxin called bufagin and is enough to deter many predators although grass snakes seem to be unaffected by it.
 Other predators of adult toads include hedgehogs, rats, mink, and even domestic cats.
 Birds that feed on toads include herons, crows and birds of prey.
-Crows have been observed to puncture the skin with their beak and then peck out the animal's liver, thus avoiding the toxin.
+Crows have been observed to puncture the skin with their beak and then peck out the toad's liver, thus avoiding the toxin.
 The tadpoles also exude noxious substances which deter fish from eating them but not the great crested newt.
 Aquatic invertebrates that feed on toad tadpoles include dragonfly larvae, diving beetles and water boatmen.
 These usually avoid the noxious secretion by puncturing the tadpole's skin and sucking out its juices.

 A parasitic fly, Lucilia bufonivora, attacks adult common toads.
 It lays its eggs on the toad's skin and when these hatch, the larvae crawl into the toad's nostrils and eat its flesh internally with lethal consequences.
 The European fingernail clam (Sphaerium corneum) is unusual in that it can climb up water plants and move around on its muscular foot.
 It sometimes clings to the toe of a common toad and this is believed to be one of the means by which it disperses to new locations.